What is a Merit Increase and Why Does it Matter?

 What is a merit increase?
+Know the difference in types of pay raises

-Merit increase vs. pay raises
+Merit increase vs. pay raise

-Merit increase is a type of pay raise that is given based on how employees perform at work.
+Put simply, the difference between a merit increase and a pay raise lies in the criteria.
+A merit increase is a boost in pay as a result of excellent work, while a pay raise isn’t necessarily related to the quality of work.
+A merit increase is a type of pay raise that is given based on how employees perform at work.
 It is often used to reward the top-performing employees within the company.
 As a result, this can encourage employees to achieve company goals while relating their efforts and goals to the increase in their salary.

 For example, say Joanna is a top-performing employee for an organization, and she was able to successfully achieve and exceed the company’s goals by 5% for that year.
 Hence, she would be able to see her effort reflected in the merit increase in her salary.
 In comparison, Ashley in the same organization would only be receiving her normal salary as she was unable to achieve or exceed the company goals that year.